 I am instinctively drawn to literature where reality is just a little off the beaten track.
 It’s not exactly fantasy; it’s more like the magic realism, where the unconscious world takes form and shape, and ideas walk, talk and breathe, and where the language is so poetic or taut that it bounces you, like a trampoline, into a slightly altered state, like a low dose of acid.
 I’m drawn to quirky, gently absurd, slightly dark humor, but never nihilism.
 And sometimes, I just like a good well, written book.

 When it comes to reading, I have broad taste, from Tolstoy to Louise Erdrich to Phillip Pullman, but when I try to write reality-based stories, I go a little brain dead.
 I save realism for my essays.
 For the past 20 years, I have been teaching fiction writing, public speaking and composition at SUNY Adirondack with Nancy White, who is the president of Word Works.
-At SUNY ADK, I founded the visiting author series, The Writers Project with five years of funding from NEA, was recently promoted to Distinguished Professor and received the 2018 Chancellor’s Award for Scholarship and Creative Activity.
+At SUNY ADK, I founded the visiting author series, The Writers Project with five years of funding from NEA, and in 2018 I was promoted to Distinguished Professor and received the Chancellor’s Award for Scholarship and Creative Activity.

 My collection of short stories Strange Appetites was named People’s Choice Award for 2016 by Adirondack Center for Writing.
 I also collaborated on the novel Feeding Christine by Barbara Chepaitis (Bantam 2001) and wrote the libretto for Billy and Zelda, an opera commissioned and performed by OperaDelaware.

-I was also a contributor to Refiguring the Ph.D. in English Studies: Writing, Doctoral Education and The Fusion-based Curriculum by Steve North (NCTE 2001).
 I graduated from Oberlin College and earned my Doctor of Arts in writing at the University at Albany.